apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 ## Summary

+In this section you learned:

+- How to add adjust a request, including adding an authentication header, before the request hits the network
+- How to pass a single item to a mutation that takes an array of items
+- How to handle the information which comes back from a mutation
+- How to specify a cache policy to force a fetch from the network when necessary

-Next, you'll learn more about how to get details in a reusable fashion and how to work with the cache directly in [Fragments and Cache Manipulation](./tutorial-fragments-and-cache).
+In the next section, you'll learn more about how to get details in a reusable fashion and how to work with the cache directly in [Fragments and Cache Manipulation](./tutorial-fragments-and-cache).